UI/UX Design

 (Natural Resources Defense Council)

-Food waste is not an awareness issue.
-It is a visibility and planning systems problem, particularly among young adults who lack structured support for managing groceries.
+Food waste is a visibility and planning systems problem, not an awareness issue, particularly among young adults who lack structured support for managing groceries.

 Competitor Analysis